RetroPie/RetroPie-Docs/docs/Universal-Controller-Calibration-&-Mapping-Using-xboxdrv.md

 ```
 jstest /dev/input/js*
 ```
 Make sure to replace the star with your joystick's number and press 'Enter'.
 You should now see the joystick testing interface.
 Starting with the left joystick, slowly push in the left direction until it will not move anymore.
 You should see numerical onscreen feedback representing the absolute minimum X-axis value.
 Make a note of that value and release the joystick completely.
 At this point, make a note of the absolute center X-axis numerical value.
 Then, slowly push in the right direction until it will not move anymore and make note of the absolute maximum X-axis numerical value.
 Repeat that process moving slowly from top, center to bottom of the Y-axis, making notes of each value.
 When completed, you will then repeat the entire process on the right joystick.
 This process can also be applied to your analog triggers as well if needed.
-Once of of the values are known for your analog controls, you will add them to your xboxdrv configuration formatted as: `--calibration AXIS=MIN:CENTER:MAX`.
+Once all of the values are known for your analog controls, you will add them to your xboxdrv configuration formatted as: `--calibration AXIS=YourMinimumValue:YourCenterValue:YourMaximumValue`.
 Using the base configuration example from the first section, it would look like this in practice:
 ```
 sudo /opt/retropie/supplementary/xboxdrv/bin/xboxdrv \
 	--evdev /dev/input/by-id/* \